shawnrice/alfred-bundler/documentation.md

 {
 "name":"ASSET-NAME",     # Do not duplicate an asset name.
 Check the "meta/defaults"
                          # folder so as not to duplicate.
-"type":"LANAGUAGE|utility", # Currently, only php and utility are fully supported.
+"type":"LANGUAGE|utility", # Currently, only php and utility are fully supported.
 "versions":{
   "default":{            # Versions are keys here but also the first value.
-    "version":"default", # It's best to include a 'default' version.
     "get-method":"zip",  # methods: direct, zip, tar.gz, tgz
     "invoke": "...",     # this is how the workflow invokes it.
 Often, it's just a path.
     "files":{